 Selma - Iron Gate is a very small town located in the state of Virginia.
 With a population of 3,069 people and just one neighborhood, Selma - Iron Gate is the 170th largest community in Virginia.

-Because occupations involving physical labor dominate the local economy, Selma - Iron Gate is generally considered to be a blue-collar town.
-44.12% of the Selma - Iron Gate workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Selma - Iron Gate, you'll notice that it is more blue-collar than most other communities in America.
+44.12% of Selma - Iron Gate’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Selma - Iron Gate is a town of professionals, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Selma - Iron Gate who work in office and administrative support (9.84%), management occupations (9.48%), and teaching (7.27%).

-Selma - Iron Gate is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Selma - Iron Gate does not have a public transit system used by locals to get to and from work.

-In terms of college education, the citizens of Selma - Iron Gate rank slightly lower than the national average.
-15.12% of adults 25 and older in Selma - Iron Gate have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Selma - Iron Gate are slightly less educated than the national average of 21.84% for the average city or town: 15.12% of adults in Selma - Iron Gate have a bachelor's degree or advanced degree

 The per capita income in Selma - Iron Gate in 2022 was $33,968, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $135,872 for a family of four.
 However, Selma - Iron Gate contains both very wealthy and poor people as well.